Dark Pool Trading: What Retail Investors Are Missing

 Directional clustering.
 When you see multiple large dark pool prints in the same stock over several days, all on the buy side, that's accumulation.
 The institution is building a position gradually to avoid detection.
 Each individual print looks normal.
 The pattern across days tells the real story.

-Size relative to average.
+1. Check size relative to average daily volume.
 A 100,000 share print on Apple is noise.
 A 100,000 share print on a mid-cap with 500,000 average daily volume is a signal.
 Context matters.

-Price relative to VWAP.
+2. Compare price to VWAP.
 Trades above the Volume Weighted Average Price suggest buying pressure.
 Trades below suggest selling.
 A series of prints consistently above VWAP means someone is accumulating aggressively.

-Time of day.
+3. Note the time of day.
 Dark pool activity tends to spike near market open and close.
 Prints at unusual times (mid-afternoon on a quiet day) can be more informative because they're less likely to be routine rebalancing.

 The Limitations